• Skip to main content

 5. Bug Out Money

 Critics of Bitcoin will ask, “How are you going to use Bitcoin if the internet goes down?”.
-I think if the internet goes down globally, we'll be in a lot deeper shit than just not being able to access our money.
-Critical systems across the globe rely on electricity, networks, and the internet, so when I say, “bug out money”, I'm not talking about a black swan event like the internet being inaccessible.
+I think if the internet goes down globally, we’ll be in a lot deeper shit than just not being able to access our money.
+Critical systems across the globe rely on electricity, networks, and the internet, so when I say, “bug out money”, I’m not talking about total global meltdown and nuclear armageddon.

-This is not the case in many other nations.
+Outside of the US, Canada, and Wester Europe, there are still 100+ other countries (more than half of the world) that live in developing nations with unstable political situations.
 Turkey and Venezuela are currently experiencing hyperinflation.
 There are bank runs in Lebanon.
 China enforces capital controls.
-There are corrupt politicians in Eastern Europe and paramilitary groups in Latin America who wouldn't hesitate to take whatever they can get their hands on.
+There are corrupt politicians in Eastern Europe and paramilitary groups in Latin America.

 6. Membership In An Exclusive Club